 - Activities such as books and pencils etc

-- Walkman or Discman with earphones and some favorite music for listening.
+- Device (Ipad or Tablet with charger) earphones and some favorite music for listening.

 - Details about your GP, name, address and contact numbers

 - Any medications that your child is currently on, including non-prescribed medications and herbal preparations.

 - Medical equipment or disability aids (if applicable)

 - Personal items for yourself if you are staying with your child overnight.
 A sleeping bag and pillow is appreciated (there are a limited number of fold down beds available).